 To further progress the liveability and growth profile of the Central Coast, the region needs to provide education and skills training which can drive local industry innovation and support emerging industries.
-In 2016, 52.7% of unemployed residents in the region had no post-secondary qualifications.11 With skills shortages in a variety of industries, including tourism, hospitality and health and aged services, there is a need for the Central Coast to further develop the education and skills base of its workforce to support growth and drive innovation across the region.12
+In 2016, 52.7% of unemployed residents in the region had no post-secondary qualifications.
+With skills shortages in a variety of industries, including tourism, hospitality and health and aged services, there is a need for the Central Coast to further develop the education and skills base of its workforce to support growth and drive innovation across the region.
+O

 The Central Coast is home to the University of Newcastle Ourimbah campus and TAFE NSW campuses in Wyong, Gosford and Ourimbah.
-The region would benefit from a greater capacity to offer courses which match growth potential.13 As the population is projected to grow significantly, additional education and skills training infrastructure will be necessary to ensure the quality of existing offerings can be maintained and expanded to provide industry-ready course offerings.14 It is also recognised that further education and skills training infrastructure is vital in supporting employment, business initiatives and industry collaboration.15 The Australian Government has invested \$18 million towards the development of a Gosford CBD campus with the University of Newcastle, which will establish a health, innovation and entrepreneurship precinct for the region.16 in 2036, an increase of 75,500 residents.18
+The region would benefit from a greater capacity to offer courses which match growth potential.
+As the population is projected to grow significantly, additional education and skills training infrastructure will be necessary to ensure the quality of existing offerings can be maintained and expanded to provide industry-ready course offerings.
+It is also recognised that further education and skills training infrastructure is vital in supporting employment, business initiatives and industry collaboration.
+The Australian Government has invested \$18 million towards the development of a Gosford CBD campus with the University of Newcastle, which will establish a health, innovation and entrepreneurship precinct for the region.

 Other expected benefits of enhancing the region's tertiary education offering include attracting a greater proportion of international students and reducing unemployment rates.
-In the June 2021 quarter, the unemployment rate in the region was 6.1%, up from 5.5% in the December 2020 quarter.17 additional jobs.19
+In the June 2021 quarter, the unemployment rate in the region was 6.1%, up from 5.5% in the December 2020 quarter.15 residents and 72,000 additional jobs.
+16